What I Eat In a Day After Being Inspired By ‘Medical Medium’

 20 minutes later: 24-32 oz of celery juice

 30 minutes later: Another juice (most of the time) such as apple and cucumber or orange & grapefruit.
+In the summer time I blend melons (mostly watermelon) since this is the best time of day to consume melon.
 (I would juice more greens, but I don’t have a very good juicer and greens such as kale and cilantro go right through it).

 Morning Self-Care: Either Yoga, gentle exercise, qigong, or meditation (sometimes a combo)

 Mid morning immediately following self-care: Heavy metal detox smoothie with some other fruit added in such as pitaya, cherries, or craberries.
-Followed by whatever hearbal tea is in my rotation (today is the anti-pesticide tea recipe.)
+Followed by whatever hearbal tea is in my rotation (today is the anti-pesticide tea recipe, next week will be the Liver Rescue Tea recipe).

 Morning Snack: Sometimes more fruit before lunch such as some pineapple, an apple, or papaya.
 This should include some mineral salts such as celery or greens, but hey, I’m not perfect!